-- frontages and other publicly accessible open spaces. - Architectural features are encouraged at all corner building locations to enhance the visual prominence and identity of the Study Area. - Buildings located along the river valley and/or any other public space must have double frontages; facing both the street and the river valley and/or any other public space, but will only require primary entry points from the street. - Pavilion style buildings within a public square must have frontages on all sides and service entrances for these buildings should be kept to a minimum and be discretely integrated in the design of the building facades. - For all new development, parking will not be permitted between the edge of the public right-of-way or public realm and the building face or setback area.
+- Architectural features are encouraged at all corner building locations to enhance the visual prominence and identity of the Study Area. - Buildings located along the river valley and/or any other public space must have double frontages; facing both the street and the river valley and/or any other public space, but will only require primary entry points from the street. - Pavilion style buildings within a public square must have frontages on all sides and service entrances for these buildings should be kept to a minimum and be discretely integrated in the design of the building facades. - For all new development, parking will not be permitted between the edge of the public right-of-way or public realm and the building face or setback area.

-4.4.3 Minimum Building Front-yard Setbacks (Schedule 4.19)
+3.2.1.3 Minimum Building Front-yard Setbacks (Schedule 3.11)

-To achieve a continuous street wall for all streets within the area, and especially along Kipling Avenue, a set of building setback conditions must be applied for all new development, as illustrated in Schedule 4.19.
-Generally, a minimum 3 metre building setback should be applied along most streets within the Corridor except at commercial nodes, where building restrictions exist (such as at the existing northern zero setback condition of the heritage church at Porter Avenue West), where contributing heritage buildings do not conform, and along all neighbourhood streets within the low density neighbourhood fabric.
-In terms of contributing heritage buildings, the building setback conditions identified on Schedule 4.18 apply for all new development, except where heritage contributing buildings on either side of the subject site are set further back from the front property line; then the setback will be the average of the front yard setbacks of the two properties on either side.
+To achieve a continuous street wall for all streets within the area, and especially along Kipling Avenue, a set of building setback conditions must be applied for all new development, as illustrated in Schedule 3.11.
+Generally, a minimum 3 metre building setback should be applied along most streets within the Study Area except at commercial nodes, where building restrictions exist (such as at the existing northern zero setback condition of the heritage church at Porter Avenue West), where contributing heritage buildings do not conform, and along all neighbourhood streets within the low density neighbourhood fabric.
+In terms of contributing heritage buildings, the building setback conditions identified on Schedule 3.11 apply for all new development, except where heritage contributing buildings on either side of the subject site are set further back from the front property line; then the setback will be the average of the front yard setbacks of the two properties on either side, (see additional setback guidelines for transitions from heritage contributing buildings, in section 3.2.3).

-- With the exception of some parts of Kipling Avenue, at the Kipling Avenue and Woodbridge Avenue intersection, and a few of the existing neighbourhood streets, the minimum building setback should be 3.0 metres from the right-ofway. - All existing heritage buildings must remain in situ within the Corridor, and must not be relocated in order to conform with the building setbacks identified on Schedule 4.19. - The minimum building setback along Kipling Avenue should be 3.0 metres from the right-of-way, except where there are heritage contributing buildings (see conditions in paragraph above), and at the Kipling Avenue and Woodbridge Avenue intersection. - Along Woodbridge Avenue, and at the Woodbridge/ Kipling Avenue gateway, there should be a zero setback condition to the right-of-way.
-The City of Vaughan may require additional setbacks where streetscape and public realm improvements are needed to create an improved pedestrian environment.
+- With the exception of some parts of Kipling Avenue, at the Kipling Avenue and Woodbridge Avenue intersection, and a few of the existing neighbourhood streets, the minimum building setback should be 3.0 metres from the right-ofway. - All existing heritage buildings must remain in situ within the Study Area, and must not be relocated in order to conform with the building setbacks identified on Schedule 3.11. - The minimum building setback along Kipling Avenue should be 3.0 metres from the right-of-way, except where there are heritage contributing buildings (see conditions in paragraph above), and at the Kipling Avenue and Woodbridge Avenue intersection. - Along Woodbridge Avenue, and at the Woodbridge/Kipling Avenue gateway, there should be a zero setback condition to the right-of-way, (with the exception of the north-west corner of the Woodbridge/Kipling Avenue intersection).
+The City of Vaughan may require additional setbacks

-- Along the special streets such as Porter Avenue East and West, with the exception of the existing heritage church pinch point on the southern side of Porter Avenue West, there should be a minimum 4.5 metre setback from the right-of-way to accommodate enhanced landscaping, special streetscape features and green connections to major open spaces within the study area. - All new main roadways such as Parkside Drive and Rainbow Creek Road should have a minimum 3.0 metre building setback from the right-of-way. - All other residential streets should have a minimum 4.5 metre building setback from the right-of-way. - Buildings adjacent to the valley lands must meet the setback requirements of the TRCA Regulation Limit.
+- where streetscape and public realm improvements are needed to create an improved pedestrian environment. - Along the special streets such as Porter Avenue East and West, with the exception of the existing heritage church pinch point on the southern side of Porter Avenue West, there should be a minimum 4.5 metre setback from the right-of-way to accommodate enhanced landscaping, special streetscape features and green connections to major open spaces within the study area. - All new main roadways such as Parkside Drive and Rainbow Creek Road should have a minimum 3.0 metre building setback from the right-of-way. - All other residential streets should have a minimum 4.5 metre building setback from the right-of-way.